Pests and plant diseases that can plague your indoor plants

 Reapply the DE to the soil surface once a month to interrupt the life cycle of the mite and get rid of spider mites for good.

-4. Common plant diseases: Chlorosis
+4. Common plant disease: Chlorosis

 Plant leaves turn pale with prominent green veining.